 “It is something of a cliché to say that we live in challenging times.
 Nevertheless we have to rise to that challenge and with the dominant expenditure for the whole public sector being on the workforce it is self evident that we need to look at issues of productivity across the sectors.
-If to this we add the evidence from the Total Place pilots, other parallel work and community based budgeting we have an irresistible call to look closely at the way we deal with workforce and skills issues.
+If to this we add the evidence from the Total Place pilots, buy viagra other parallel work and community based budgeting we have an irresistible viagra for sale call to look closely at the way we deal with workforce and skills issues.

 Working with central government and other agencies of local public services, the Local Government Association has commissioned a series of explorations into the way in which we can drive a step change in public service productivity with solutions focussed on “place” whilst at the same time responding to the generational shift it the nature and delivery of public service.
 This is known as the Productive Places Programme.

 This work will be funded centrally and will report to Local Government Improvement and Development and a national Chief Executive Champion (Nick Walkley, Chief Executive in Barnet) by April 2011.
 This report will be used to set the agenda for further work and developments across Whitehall as well as being shared with locally based organisations”.

 The first meeting of this group in on the 19th November and the invitation is open for anyone who would like to be involved and has some good ideas or experience to bring to the table.
 Please drop Roger Britton an email at firstname.lastname@example.org if you are interested in attending and he will let you have more details.

 ResPublica has launched its latest report, ‘The Civil Effect,’ which warns that the development of David Cameron’s Big Society will fail unless urgent action is taken to better support civil society in our public services. http://www.respublica.org.uk/articles/civil-effect-new-respublica-report-outlines-radical-rethink-public-services-commissioning